 All valves, slide gates, and switch gates maintained and in good condition.

-Retainer screens in place with no holes in screens or sharp wires protruding.
+Raceway tail screens in place with no holes in screens or sharp wires protruding.

 Barge and truck loading pipes should be free of debris, cracks, or blockages and barge loading boom maintained and tested.